webcored/vue-cli-plugin-pod/README.md

 ### Rename

-Rename template files for the specified file type
+Renames template files for the specified file type

 ```
 npm run rename <filetype> <old file name or path> <new file name or path>